 Students register in the spring for the following year.
 A student will have two opportunities to select courses:

-1. Students select and finalize courses during spring registration
+- 1. Students select and finalize courses during spring registration - 2.
+Following spring registration, students can adjust courses based on conflicts in their schedules.

 Course changes after the spring are only allowed under the following circumstances: